Merzasphor/MWSE/docs/source/types/tes3npcInstance.md

 ### `disposition`

+*Read-only*.
 The actor's effective disposition, with all modifiers applied.

 **Returns**: